tt9/shipment-scorer/readme.md

 By using the top secret algorithm, we can create a suitability score matrix between drivers and shipments, which in essence is a profit assignment matrix.

-For the calculation, we invert the profit matrix into a cost matrix, then we can apply the Kuhn-Munkres assignment algorithm to maximize sutability score across the shipment.
+For the calculation, we invert the profit matrix into a cost matrix, then we can apply the Kuhn-Munkres assignment algorithm to maximize suitability score across the shipment.

 ## Usage